-- a) Principals have the ability to choose students to fill 20% of the number of seats available.
+a) Principals have the ability to choose students to fill 20% of the number of seats available.
 This selection must be from the highest qualified first (1st) choice applicants.
 Second (2nd) and third (3rd) choice applicants are not eligible for the Principals' 20% list.
-All students, including those who do not attend a public school but live within Palm Beach County, are responsible for supplying their current transcripts and teacher recommendation forms (when required) and any other required documentation, to the choice school by the second week of January in order to be considered for the Principals' 20% list.
-Questions regarding this information should be directed to the school sites to which the student is applying. - b) Applicants who have siblings currently attending the same choice school or program to which they are applying, and will continue to attend during the next school year - c) Applicants who have participated in and completed a program in a similar, documented, preparatory choice theme at the lower grade levels. - d) Applicants that belong to a district-approved priority group or population which includes neighborhood designated SAC areas around the choice school or program. - e) Applicants whose parent(s) are full-time employees at the choice school or program to which they apply.
+All students, including those who do not attend a public school but live within Palm Beach County, are responsible for supplying their current transcripts (when required), and any other required documentation, to the choice school by the second week of January in order to be considered for the Principals' 20% list.
+Questions regarding this information should be directed to the school sites to which the student is applying.

+- b) First (1st) choice applicants that belong to a district-approved priority group or population which includes neighborhood designated SAC areas around the choice school or program.
+Priority SAC areas are indicated in Appendix A of the Procedures Manual for Choice Schools and Programs. - c) First (1st) choice applicants who have siblings currently attending the same choice school or program to which they are applying, and will continue to attend during the next school year. - d) First (1st) choice applicants who have participated in and completed a program in a similar, documented, preparatory choice theme at the lower grade levels. - e) First (1st) choice applicants whose parent(s) are full-time employees at the choice school or program to which they apply.